I beg to move,

 The facts are that the Government have been ensuring targeted support for vulnerable children, both now and into the future, ensuring that the right support reaches the right children at the right time.

 This is a hugely important debate for many families in my constituency and across the north-east and the country.
 I applaud Marcus Rashford for his hard work in raising this issue.
 Data from the North East Child Poverty Commission shows that almost 93,000 children and young people across the north-east were in receipt of free school meals in the last academic year, 2019-20.
-However, these figures do not take into account the full impact—indeed, hardly any of the impact—of covid-19 on family incomes and the number of families who have registered for such support in recent weeks.
+However, these figures do not take into account the full impact—or, indeed, hardly any of the impact—of covid-19 on family incomes and the number of families who have registered for such support in recent weeks.

 In fact, the Food Foundation recently published an estimate that more than 900,000 children have signed up for free school meals for the first time this year.
 Over 50% of those using Trussell Trust food banks at the start of the pandemic had never needed help from a food bank before, and families with children were the hardest hit, accounting for nearly two in five of the households needing to use a food bank.
 These are staggering numbers.
 We talked earlier about universal credit being a help, but so many people are finding for the first time that universal credit is really poor and does not help those most in need, especially those applying for the first time, who might have expected help.